STORM: An Integrated Framework for Fast Joint-Space Model-Predictive Control for Reactive Manipulation: Sampling-Based Model Predictive Control

-where~$\T{R}{w}{t}, \T{R}{w}{g}$ are the rotation and translation part of the goal pose~$X_g$, and~$\T{d}{w}{t}, \T{d}{w}{g}$ are the rotation and translation part of the current end-effector pose.
+where~$\T{R}{w}{ee}, \T{R}{w}{g}$ are the rotation components and~$\T{d}{w}{ee}, \T{d}{w}{g}$ are translation components of the current and goal end-effector pose respectively.
 The weight vectors~$\alpha_1, \alpha_2 \in \mathbb{R}^3$ allow us to weigh errors in different directions and orientations with respect to each other and can be set to different values to obtain qualitatively different behavior such as partial pose reaching or enforcing partial pose constraints.
-For example, we can set a high weight in~$\alpha_2$ along a desired axes to maintain the goal orientation throughout the motion of the robot as we demonstrate in our experiments.
+For example, we can set a high weight in~$\alpha_1$ along a desired axes to maintain the goal orientation throughout the motion of the robot as we demonstrate in our experiments.